mklilley/mklilley.github.io/content/posts/walking-droplets/index.md

 author = "Matt Lilley"
 title = "Walking droplets"
 date = "2018-07-31"
 description = "What's really interesting about these fluid dynamics experiments is that they appear to produce similar behaviour as seen in quantum mechanics 🤯.
-This result isn't new either - it was first observed in 2006." subtitle="Quantum behaviour from a classical system?" tags = [
+This result isn't new either - it was first observed in 2006.
+I wanted to have a go at making some walking droplets (aka walkers) myself so I followed the experimental setup from the MIT group Shedding light on pilot wave phenomena and voila." subtitle="Quantum behaviour from a classical system?" tags = [
     "science"